JeffreyBenjaminBrown/hode/docs/ui.md

 When an error happens,
 the main window will automatically switch to the `error buffer`.
 You can also manually switch to the error buffer with `M-S-e`.
-(There are lots of ways to escape the error window -- for instance, by switching to the results window, as described above.)
+(There are lots of ways to escape the error buffer -- for instance, by switching to the results buffer, as described above.)

 # Language commands vs. keyboard commands

-The human brain supposedly divides into a language half and a gemoetric half.
+The human brain has been supposed to divide neatly into a language half and a gemoetric half.
-That's actually nonsense, but it's true of commands in this application.
+That's actually nonsense,
+but it's really true of commands in this application.
 Some commands require you to type a statement into the command window, and then execute the statement.
 Other commands resemble using the cursor keys in a text editor.